Bamboo shoot: South Asia

-In Nepal, they are used in dishes which have been well known in Nepal for centuries.
-A popular dish is tama (fermented bamboo shoot), with potato and beans.
+In Nepal, they are used in dishes that have been well known in the country for centuries.
+A popular dish is tama (fermented bamboo shoot), made with potato and beans.
 An old popular song in Nepali mentions tama as "my mother loves vegetable of recipe containing potato, beans, and tama".
-Some varieties of bamboo shoots commonly grown in the Sikkim Himalayas of India are Dendrocalamus hamiltonii, Dendrocalamus sikkimensis and Bambusa tulda locally known as choya bans, bhalu bans and karati bans.
+Some varieties of bamboo shoots commonly grown in the Sikkim Himalayas of India are Dendrocalamus hamiltonii, Dendrocalamus sikkimensis and Bambusa tulda, locally known as choya bans, bhalu bans and karati bans.
 These are edible when young.
 These bamboo shoots are collected, defoliated and boiled in water with turmeric powder for 10–15 minutes to remove the bitter taste of the bamboo after which the tama is ready for consumption.
 Tama is commonly sold in local markets during the months of June to September when young bamboo shoots sprout.

-In Assam, bamboo shoots are part of traditional Assamese cuisine.
-They are called khorisa and bah gaj in Assamese and "hen-up" in Karbi in Assam.
+In Assam, bamboo shoot is called bah gaj in Assamese and hen-up in Karbi.
+It is an integral part of traditional Assamese cuisine.
+Fermented bamboo shoot, called khorisa, is a widely used ingredient in Assamese recipes for meats such as pork, chicken, duck and squab or pigeon.
+Fermentation increases the nutritional value of bamboo shoots by making some nutrients more bioavailable and degrading toxins.

-In Karnataka, Andhra Pradesh, and Northern Tamilnadu, the bamboo shoots are used as a special dish during the monsoons (due to seasonal availability).
+In Karnataka, Andhra Pradesh, and Northern Tamil Nadu, the bamboo shoots are used as a special dish during the monsoons (due to seasonal availability).
 It is common in Tulunadu and Malnad regions.
-It goes by the name kanile or 'kalale in Tulu, Veduru Kommulu in Telugu, and Moongil Kuruthu in Tamil.
-The shoots are usually sliced and soaked in water for two to three days, after which the water is drained and replenished each day to extricate and remove toxins.
+It goes by the name kanile or 'kalale in Tulu, veduru kommulu in Telugu, and moongil kuruthu in Tamil.
+The shoots are usually sliced and soaked in water for two to three days, after which the water is drained and replenished each day to extract and remove toxins.
 It is also used as a pickle.
-It is consumed as a delicacy by all communities in the region.

 In the Diyun region of Arunachal Pradesh, the Chakma people call them bashchuri.
-The fermented version is called medukkeye, and is often served fried with pork.
+The fermented version is called medukkeye and is often served fried with pork.
 The bamboo shoots can also be fermented and stored with vinegar.